App Store Differences: Why Using the Same Data for the App Store and Google Play Is Bad for Your ASO

 Google Play, on the other hand, is bound to the language: each country has its own language locale.
 For instance, for Great Britain it’s en-GB.
 Many countries where it’s customary to communicate in multiple languages have multiple language locales.
 In the USA, en-US and es-US localizations are available.

 The optimization takes place for the given region but in the desired locale.
 If the user has a locale that is not used in your optimization, the data will be displayed from the default locale.
-What’s more, if the languages differ (for example: the default locale is en-US, and the user is from Germany), the default short description will be automatically translated into the language the user needs.
+What’s more, if the languages differ (for example: the default locale is en-US, and the user is from Germany), the default short app store description will be automatically translated into the language the user needs.
 This is another reason to do localizations for all key markets yourself, as the Google translation can change the meaning of the original in a big way.

 Graphics data guidelines